Feature #15975

 Matz.

-Updated by connorshea (Connor Shea) almost 4 years ago
+Updated by connorshea (Connor Shea) about 4 years ago

 I was going to suggest the same thing because I think it's a very useful shorthand!
 Here's an example I run into a lot when manipulating data in my Ruby scripts.